bklosk/bklosk/README.md

-### Howdy!
+### Yo!
 I'm Ben, a data scientist writing code for social good.

+I'm just here so I won't get fined.
-Reach out to me if you're interested in working on a climate risk webapp, microfinance platform, or a transit accessibility app!
+Reach out to me if you're interested in working on climate risk model communication, or an effective altruism webapp.

 <!--
 **bklosk/bklosk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.